jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Packages

-Raw Ubuntu packages, compatible with Ubuntu 16.04+, are available [here](https://repo.jellyfin.org/releases/server/ubuntu).
+Raw Ubuntu packages, including old versions, are available [here](https://repo.jellyfin.org/releases/server/ubuntu).

 **Note:** The repository is the preferred way to obtain Jellyfin on Ubuntu, as it contains several dependencies as well.